zubair-saif/zubair-saif/README.md

 - 🔭 I’m currently working on Mean stack
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- 💬 Ask me about Nodejs,nestjs,mongodb,Angular,Frontend
+- 💬 Ask me about Nodejs,Nestjs,Mongodb,Angular,Postgres,Frontend

 <h3>Things I code with</h3>
 <p>